- Cancer Information

 These responsibilities relate to practical issues, including:

-- treating staff and other patients with courtesy, dignity and respect
+- treating staff and other patients with courtesy and respect

-- being on time for appointments or letting the health service know if you are unable to attend an appointment
+- being on time for appointments or letting the health care provider know if you are unable to attend an appointment

-- following any policies about visiting hours, using mobile phones, smoke-free areas, etc.
+- following any policies of your health service, such as visiting hours, using mobile phones, smoke-free areas

-A key responsibility is to make sure your treatment team has all the information they need to offer the best treatment for you.
-Be up-front and provide accurate details about your health.
-Tell your treatment team if:
+A key responsibility is to make sure your health care team has all the information they need to offer the best treatment for you.

-- you have a question or problem – it’s important that you talk about issues you don’t understand or that are troubling you so your team can help
+- you have a question or problem – it’s important that you talk about issues you don’t understand or that are troubling you so your team can help.
+If English is not your first language, you can ask for an interpreter

-- there are factors in your life that might affect treatment decisions – for example, if you live alone, if you care for an elderly relative or a young family, or if you work or study
+- there are factors in your life that might affect treatment decisions – for example, if you live alone or care for a young family

 - you have side effects or pain – your team may be able to adjust the treatment or offer you medicine to relieve side effects

-- you’re seeing more than one doctor or another health professional for any part of your care – this includes complementary or alternative therapy practitioners
+- you’re seeing more than one doctor or another health professional (including complementary or alternative therapy practitioners) for any part of your care

-- you decide not to follow their advice – for example, by not taking the medicine they prescribe
+- you decide not to follow their advice – for example, by not taking the prescribed medicine or having certain tests

-- you are taking any other medicines – this includes prescription and over-the-counter drugs, complementary and alternative medicines, and bush medicines.
-Tell your treatment team even if you think the medicine is harmless.
-Some medicines interact with cancer drugs, causing side effects or reducing the effectiveness of the cancer treatment, and this can be harmful.
+- you are taking any other medicines (including over-the-counter drugs, complementary and alternative medicines, and bush medicines).
+Some medicines interact with cancer drugs, and this can cause side effects or reduce a treatment’s effectiveness.

 Your doctor recommends treatment based on your initial test results and your overall health.
-Depending on how you respond to the treatment you’ve agreed upon, your doctor may have to reassess the original treatment plan.
-It’s important to be flexible and to accept that your treatment may change.
-If changes occur, you still have the right to be involved in making decisions about a new treatment plan.
+Depending on how you respond to treatment, your doctor may have to adjust the agreed treatment plan.
+It’s important to be flexible and understand that your treatment may change over time.
+If changes occur, you still have the right to be involved as an equal partner when deciding on a new treatment plan.

 It’s common to have to wait for tests and treatment in public hospitals.
-The length of time depends on many factors, including the type of cancer you have, its stage, the treatment you are having, and the hospital’s schedule.
-Hospitals aim to treat people in turn but without waiting for periods of time that would harm treatment outcomes.
-Waiting for treatment can be stressful – if you are anxious or concerned speak to your doctor or call Cancer Council 13 11 20.
+Waiting times depend on many factors, including the type of cancer, its stage, the treatment, and the hospital’s schedule.
+Hospitals aim to provide care to people in turn but without waiting for periods of time that would harm treatment outcomes.
+Waiting for treatment can be stressful – if you are anxious, speak to your doctor or call Cancer Council 13 11 20.

 View the Cancer Council NSW editorial policy.